 Notes may be sold from time to time by the Issuer to any one or more of Banco Santander, S.A., Barclays Bank PLC, BNP Paribas, Citigroup Global Markets Limited, Commerzbank Aktiengesellschaft, Credit Agricole Corporate and Investment Bank, Danske Bank A/S, Deutsche Bank AG, London Branch, DNB Bank ASA, Goldman Sachs International, HSBC Bank plc, Merrill Lynch International, Morgan Stanley & Co.
-International plc, Natixis, Nordea Bank AB (publ), Skandinaviska Enskilda Banken AB (publ), Société Générale, Swedbank AB (publ), Svenska Handelsbanken AB (publ), The Royal Bank of Scotland plc (trading as NatWest Markets), and UniCredit Bank AG, and any new Dealer appointed from time to time (the "Dealers").
-The arrangements under which Notes may from time to time be agreed to be sold by the Issuer to, and purchased by, Dealers are set out in a dealer agreement dated 26 June 2017 (the "Dealer Agreement") and made between the Issuer and the Dealers.
-Any such agreement will, inter alia, make provision for the form and terms and conditions of the relevant Notes, the price at which such Notes will be purchased by the Issuer in respect of such purchase.
+International plc, Natixis, NatWest Markets Plc, Nordea Bank AB (publ), Skandinaviska Enskilda Banken AB (publ), Société Générale, Swedbank AB (publ), Svenska Handelsbanken AB (publ) and UniCredit Bank AG, and any new Dealer appointed from time to time (the "Dealers").
+The arrangements under which Notes may from time to time be agreed to be sold by the Issuer to, and purchased by, Dealers are set out in a dealer agreement dated 4 July 2018 (the "Dealer Agreement") and made between the Issuer and the Dealers.
+Any such agreement will, inter alia, make provision for the form and terms and conditions of the relevant Notes, the price at which such Notes will be purchased by the Dealers and the commissions or other agreed deductibles (if any) payable or allowable by the Issuer in respect of such purchase.
 The Dealer Agreement makes provision for the resignation or termination of appointment of existing Dealers and for the appointment of additional or other Dealers either generally in respect of the Programme or in relation to a particular Tranche of Notes.